Optical Glass picture, Borofloat

 • Maximum operating temperatures σmax :

-(only valid if the following RTG and RTS values
+(only valid considering the following RTG and RTS values)

 • Resistance to thermal gradients (RTG):